liuguangqiang/SwipeBack/README.md

 SwipeFinish
 ===========

-An android library.
-Swipe to finish Activity.
+A small android library for swiping to finish activity.

 ##Quick Start
 ###Application